partrickJhonson/beef/Module-Creation.md

 ## Other Useful Examples

-### Bind an External Object to a Given URI
+### Bind an External Object to a Specified URI

-You can bind an external object to a defined URI in order to use it from the hooked browser :
+You can bind an external object to a defined URI in order to use it from the hooked browser:

 ```ruby
 class Your_module < BeEF::Core::Command